theforeman/puppet-foreman_proxy/README.md

 Part of the Foreman installer: http://github.com/theforeman/foreman-installer

+## PowerDNS support

+To use the PowerDNS plugin, the following variables need to be set on the main `foreman_proxy` class.

+    $dns          => true
+    $dns_managed  => false
+    $dns_provider => 'powerdns'

+Then you also need to include `foreman_proxy::plugin::dns::powerdns`.

+The powerdns plugin can optionally manage the database.
+If that's used, then the puppetlabs-mysql module must be added to the modulepath, otherwise it's not required.

 ## Compatibility

 This module only supports Smart Proxy 1.6 or higher as of version 2.0, as the